leonard-seydoux/cheese-ai-for-geosciences/lectures/slides.md

 ---

-## Learning strategies depeding on the task complexity
+## Learning strategies depending on the task complexity

 <div style="flex-basis:26%;">